esguerra/q6/readme.md

 identified the following important main points for taking into account when organizing a molecular dynamics code.

-1.  **Code formatting** - how to indent code, how to start and end subroutines etc.
+1.  **Code formatting** - code indentation, start and end of subroutines and functions, module writing.
 2.  **Code constructs** - argument order, return values, encapsulation using abstract data types
-3.  **Interfaces** - the Application Programming Interface should say it all
+3.  **Interfaces** - an Application Programming Interface
-4.  **Comments in code** - comments in code that ford can use
+4.  **Comments in code** - comments in code that FORD can use
 5.  **Compilation** - using different hardware
 6.  **Allowed Fortran Features**
 7.  **Error Handling**
 8.  **Benchmarking**
 9.  **Accuracy Testing**

-For fortran maybe slightly different rules will be needed.
-The fluidity project is a good example to draw from.
+A good example which has advanced quite nicely on the use of modern FORTRAN is the fluidity project.
+A good example to draw inspiration from.

 1. Code formatting